Mike Ellison learned more about politics as a teenager than most people do in a lifetime.

 “I will be the strongest advocate unions have in the state legislature,” he said.
 “The best defense against our rigged economy is organized labor standing together and demanding the wages and benefits we deserve.”

-On top of his IBEW training, Ellison has a bachelor's degree in electrical engineering and graduated last June with a master’s in renewable energy engineering from the Oregon Institute of Technology.
+On top of his IBEW training, Ellison has a bachelor's degree in electrical engineering and is finishing his thesis for a master’s in renewable energy engineering from the Oregon Institute of Technology.

 |Oregon House Candidate Mike Ellison and his wife, Maggie.